Yosna/Kody-James-Portfolio/public/code/TextGenerator/README.md

 python main.py --model transformer
 ```

+The project supports two text generation strategies:

-The output will begin with a randomly selected seed character or word (depending on `token_level`) and continue for the configured number of tokens.
+1. **Random Generation** (`"generator": "random"`): Starts with a randomly selected seed character/word and generates text from there
+2. **Prompt-Based Generation** (`"generator": "prompt"`): Uses a user-provided prompt and generates text continuing from that prompt

 You can control the randomness of generation using the `temperature` argument in `config.json`.
 Lower values make output more deterministic; higher values make it more random.

+For prompt-based generation, you can also configure the `context_length` to control how much of the prompt history is used for generating the next token.

 ## Loss Visualization